jsheridanwells/Scoring-NSS-Cohort-21-Front-End_Capstone/README.md

 ```

-4. To run the http server and build the dist file, move to the `lib` directory and run Grunt:
+4. To run the http server and build the dist directory, move to the `lib` directory and run Grunt:

 	`$ cd lib && grunt`